xx-an/DSV/README.md

 Apply DSV to construct a CFG on a specific file disasembled by a disassembler and get the information regarding # of instructions and unreachable instructions ...
 $ python -m src.main -e benchmark/coreutils-build -l benchmark/coreutils-radare2 -t radare2 -f basename

-Apply DSV to validate the soundness and report all the incorrectly disassembled instructions
+Apply DSV to validate the soundness and report all the incorrectly disassembled instructions after the CFG is constructed
 $ python -m src.main -e benchmark/coreutils-build -l benchmark/coreutils-radare2 -t radare2 -f basename -s

 Use DSV to build up the CFG for all the files under a directory
 $ python -m src.main -e benchmark/coreutils-build -l benchmark/coreutils-radare2 -t radare2 -b

-Use DSV to validate the soundness of all the files under a directory
+Use DSV to validate the soundness of all the files under a directory after the CFGs are constructed
 $ python -m src.main -e benchmark/coreutils-build -l benchmark/coreutils-radare2 -t radare2 -b -s

-Execute neat_unreach to detect whether an unreachable instruction is really black
-$ python -m src.dsv_check.neat_unreach -e benchmark/coreutils-build -l benchmark/coreutils-radare2 -f basename -t radare2 -v

-Compare the outputs from a disassembler with objdump to find the inconsistency
-$ python -m src.dsv_check.disasm_diff -l benchmark/coreutils-radare2 -f basename -t radare2